Skip to main content

 Talks | Screenings | Performances | Workshops | Listening Sessions

-mk2 Bibliothèque, Paris 13th arrondissement
+mk2 Bibliothèque x Centre Pompidou, Paris 13th arrondissement

 Marking the centenary of the French philosopher’s birth, The Deleuze Inventory revisits key themes from his work that resonate strongly with today’s world—from the role of machines to the rhythms of desire, from emancipatory becomings-woman to the orchestration of fear by neofascist movements.